Leminsk/Ud/README.md

 ## Starting Ud
 The main file is `ud.js` which calls the others as modules.
-Running in the terminal
+Running this command below in the terminal should work just fine:
 `node ud.js`
-should work just fine.
 Ud will often print its status and variables to aid a bit in monitoring its behavior.

 ## Commands & Instructions